Aravindvenu84/Study-of-Major-Cryptographic-Vulnerabilities/README.md

-# Study-of-Major-Cryptographic-Vulnerabilities
-This section covers historically significant cryptographic vulnerabilities that exposed weaknesses in SSL/TLS implementations.
-Each vulnerability is explained with its root cause and a potential exploit scenario.
+🔐 Study of Major Cryptographic Vulnerabilities

+This section analyzes well-known SSL/TLS vulnerabilities by explaining their root cause, exploit scenario, and modern prevention or patch strategies used in current systems.

-## 1. Heartbleed (OpenSSL Bug)
+1. Heartbleed (OpenSSL Bug)

 Type: Information disclosure
 Affected: OpenSSL (2012–2014)

-### 🔍 Root Cause
+🔍 Root Cause

-Heartbleed was caused by a missing bounds check in the TLS Heartbeat extension.
+Heartbleed occurred due to a missing bounds check in the TLS Heartbeat extension.
-The server trusted the client-provided payload length without verifying its actual size, leading to out-of-bounds memory reads.
+The server trusted the client-supplied payload length, resulting in out-of-bounds memory reads.

-### ⚠️ Exploit Scenario
+⚠️ Exploit Scenario

-An attacker sends a malformed heartbeat request claiming a large payload size.
+An attacker sends a crafted heartbeat request with an exaggerated length field.
-The server responds by leaking up to 64 KB of its memory, which may contain:
+The vulnerable server responds with up to 64 KB of memory, potentially exposing:

-Private keys
+🔑 Private cryptographic keys

-User credentials
+👤 Usernames and passwords

-Session cookies
+🍪 Session cookies

-This attack is silent and leaves no logs.
+The attack is passive and leaves no server-side logs.

+🛡️ Prevention and Patch Strategies

+Patch OpenSSL to version 1.0.1g or later

+Disable the TLS Heartbeat extension if unnecessary

+Rotate compromised private keys and revoke certificates

+Conduct regular code audits and memory-safety testing

-## 2. BEAST Attack (Browser Exploit Against SSL/TLS)
+2. BEAST Attack (Browser Exploit Against SSL/TLS)

 Type: Chosen-plaintext attack
-Affected: TLS 1.0 (CBC mode)
+Affected: TLS 1.0 (CBC cipher suites)

-### 🔍 Root Cause
+🔍 Root Cause

-BEAST exploits the predictable Initialization Vector (IV) used in CBC mode encryption in TLS 1.0.
+TLS 1.0 used predictable Initialization Vectors (IVs) in CBC mode.
-Because the IV for each block is derived from the previous ciphertext, attackers can infer plaintext values.
+This allowed attackers to exploit block chaining and infer encrypted plaintext.

-### ⚠️ Exploit Scenario
+⚠️ Exploit Scenario

-An attacker positioned as a Man-in-the-Middle (MITM) injects JavaScript into a victim’s browser and observes encrypted traffic.
+A Man-in-the-Middle (MITM) attacker injects malicious JavaScript into the victim’s browser.
-By carefully crafting requests, the attacker can decrypt secure cookies byte-by-byte, leading to session hijacking.
+By observing encrypted traffic patterns, the attacker decrypts secure cookies 🍪, leading to session hijacking.

+🛡️ Prevention and Patch Strategies

+Disable TLS 1.0 and TLS 1.1

+Enforce TLS 1.2 or TLS 1.3

+Use AEAD cipher suites (AES-GCM, ChaCha20-Poly1305)

+Modern browsers implement record splitting as a legacy mitigation

-## 3. DROWN Attack (Decrypting RSA with Obsolete and Weakened eNcryption)
+3. DROWN Attack (Decrypting RSA with Obsolete and Weakened eNcryption)

 Type: Cross-protocol attack
-Affected: SSLv2 + TLS servers sharing the same RSA key
+Affected: SSLv2-enabled servers sharing RSA keys

-### 🔍 Root Cause
+🔍 Root Cause

-DROWN occurs when a server still supports SSLv2, a deprecated and insecure protocol, and uses the same RSA private key for modern TLS.
+DROWN exploits cryptographic flaws in SSLv2, a deprecated protocol.
+If the same RSA private key is used for both SSLv2 and TLS, modern encrypted traffic becomes vulnerable.

-### ⚠️ Exploit Scenario
+⚠️ Exploit Scenario

-An attacker sends crafted SSLv2 messages to the vulnerable server.
+An attacker sends crafted SSLv2 requests to a vulnerable server or another service using the same key.
-By exploiting SSLv2 weaknesses, the attacker can decrypt TLS traffic, even though TLS itself is secure.
+This enables decryption of TLS sessions 🔓, even though TLS itself is secure.

-This allows:

-Decryption of past sessions

-Compromise of HTTPS connections
+🛡️ Prevention and Patch Strategies

+Completely disable SSLv2 on all systems

+Avoid reusing RSA keys across protocols or services

+Prefer ECDHE 🔁 for forward secrecy

+Rotate affected certificates and cryptographic keys

-## 4. CRIME Attack (Compression Ratio Info-leak Made Easy)
+4. CRIME Attack (Compression Ratio Info-leak Made Easy)

 Type: Side-channel attack
-Affected: TLS compression + HTTP compression
+Affected: TLS and HTTP compression

-### 🔍 Root Cause
+🔍 Root Cause

-CRIME exploits data compression before encryption.
+CRIME exploits compression applied before encryption.
-When secret data (like cookies) and attacker-controlled input are compressed together, the attacker can infer secrets based on compressed size differences.
+When secret data and attacker-controlled input are compressed together, attackers infer secrets through ciphertext size variations.

-### ⚠️ Exploit Scenario
+⚠️ Exploit Scenario

-An attacker performs a MITM attack and injects chosen plaintext into requests.
+A MITM attacker injects chosen plaintext into HTTPS requests.
-By observing the size of compressed encrypted traffic, the attacker can guess secret session cookies, leading to account takeover.
+By observing compressed response sizes, the attacker gradually recovers session cookies 🍪.

-## 🛡️ Security Lessons Learned

-Legacy protocols (SSLv2, TLS 1.0) must be completely disabled

-Encryption implementations must include strict input validation

-Compression and encryption should be carefully combined

-Backward compatibility can introduce severe vulnerabilities
+🛡️ Prevention and Patch Strategies

+Disable TLS-level compression

+Use TLS 1.3 🚀, which removes compression entirely

+Avoid placing sensitive data in headers

+Apply response padding where applicable

+🔐 Modern Security Practices Summary
+Vulnerability	Modern Mitigation
+Heartbleed ❤️‍🔥	Patched OpenSSL, key rotation
+BEAST 🐍	TLS 1.2+, AEAD ciphers
+DROWN 🌊	Disable SSLv2, ECDHE
+CRIME 🕵️	Disable compression, TLS 1.3